-Based on these encouraging results as well as the learnings from this initial study, we developed a new clinical study entitled "A Safety, Tolerability and Efficacy Study of Sernova's Cell Pouch for Clinical Islet Transplantation" to further address the safety as well as function of the Cell Pouch with therapeutic cells.
+Based on encouraging results and learnings from our initial study, we initiated a new clinical study - "A Safety, Tolerability and Efficacy Study of Sernova's Cell PouchTM for Clinical Islet Transplantation" - to further address the safety as well as function of the Cell Pouch with therapeutic cells.
 Following a peer review of the new clinical protocol, Sernova was awarded up to US\$2.45 million (~\$3.2 million) grant under an agreement with JDRF.
 The grant is supporting our Cell Pouch diabetes clinical trial, which is being conducted at the University of Chicago under the direction of Principal Investigator Dr. Witkowski, Director of the University of Chicago's Pancreatic, and Islet Transplant Program.
-Under Dr. Witkowski's leadership, multidisciplinary research teams at the University of Chicago are currently conducting several studies designed to improve the quality and outcomes of islet cell transplantation in patients with type 1 diabetes (T1D).
+Under Dr. Witkowski's leadership, multidisciplinary research teams at the University of Chicago are currently conducting several studies designed to improve the quality and outcomes of islet cell transplantation in patients with type 1 diabetes.
 Dr. Witkowski is a published diabetes researcher and surgeon with a longstanding record in both basic science and clinical research pertaining to islet cell and abdominal organ transplantation.

 The clinical trial is a Phase I/II non-randomized, unblinded, single-arm, company-sponsored trial, where diabetic subjects with hypoglycemia unawareness are enrolled in the study under informed consent.
-A key inclusion criterion for subjects in this study is the absence of blood levels of C-peptide, measured through a glucose tolerance test, indicating that their pancreas produces no insulin.
+In addition, subjects in this study do not have the ability to produce insulin in their pancreas as shown in a glucose tolerance test by the lack of blood levels of C-peptide, a biomarker of insulin produced by islets.
 Subjects are then implanted with Cell Pouches including small sentinel pouches.
 Following the development of vascularized tissue chambers within the Cell Pouch, subjects are then stabilized on immunosuppression and activated on the donor transplant list.
 Upon receipt of a suitable donor pancreas and following isolation of islets, a dose of purified islets under strict release criteria is transplanted into the Cell Pouches.